Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 ```

 >__Note__: Only the following combinations of Devices/OSes currently support rumble:
->* PS4, Xbox and Switch controllers when connected to their respective consoles.
-Only supported if you install console-specific input packages in your project.
+>* PS4, Xbox, and Switch controllers, when connected to their respective consoles.
+Only supported if you install console-specific input packages in your Project.
->* PS4 controllers when connected to Mac or Windows/UWP computers.
+>* PS4 controllers, when connected to Mac or Windows/UWP computers.
->* Xbox controllers on windows.
+>* Xbox controllers on Windows.
 [//]: # (TODO: are we missing any supported configs?)

 ### Pausing, resuming, and stopping haptics

 [`IDualMotorRumble`](../api/UnityEngine.InputSystem.Haptics.IDualMotorRumble.html) is based on [`IHaptics`](../api/UnityEngine.InputSystem.Haptics.IHaptics.html), which is the base interface for any haptics support on any Device.
-This allows you to pause, resume and reset haptic feedback, using the [`PauseHaptics`](../api/UnityEngine.InputSystem.Haptics.IHaptics.html#UnityEngine_InputSystem_Haptics_IHaptics_PauseHaptics), [`ResumeHaptics`](../api/UnityEngine.InputSystem.Haptics.IHaptics.html#UnityEngine_InputSystem_Haptics_IHaptics_ResumeHaptics) and [`ResetHaptics`](../api/UnityEngine.InputSystem.Haptics.IHaptics.html#UnityEngine_InputSystem_Haptics_IHaptics_ResetHaptics) methods respectively.
+You can pause, resume, and reset haptic feedback using the [`PauseHaptics`](../api/UnityEngine.InputSystem.Haptics.IHaptics.html#UnityEngine_InputSystem_Haptics_IHaptics_PauseHaptics), [`ResumeHaptics`](../api/UnityEngine.InputSystem.Haptics.IHaptics.html#UnityEngine_InputSystem_Haptics_IHaptics_ResumeHaptics), and [`ResetHaptics`](../api/UnityEngine.InputSystem.Haptics.IHaptics.html#UnityEngine_InputSystem_Haptics_IHaptics_ResetHaptics) methods respectively.

 In certain situations, you might want to globally pause or stop haptics for all Devices.
-For example, if the player enters the in-game menu, you can pause haptics while the player is in the menu, and then resume haptics once the player resumes the game.
+For example, if the player enters an in-game menu, you can pause haptics while the player is in the menu, and then resume haptics once the player resumes the game.
 You can use the corresponding methods on [`InputSystem`](../api/UnityEngine.InputSystem.InputSystem.html) to achieve this result.
 These methods work the same way as Device-specific methods, but affect all Devices:

 ```CSharp
 // Pause haptics globally.